Lucyware/Fairytalefoods/_recipes/snow-whites-to-die-for-apple-pie.md

 order: 4
 layout: recipe
 ---
-Snow White promises no curse will come from the maiking of this recipe.
+Snow White promises no curse will come from the maiking and consuming of this recipe.

 ![](../uploads/apple-pie.webp)